Diligence (Scots law): Debt Advice and Information Package (DAIPs)

 A debtor who is a natural person is entitled to receive a Debt Advice and Information Package when diligence proceedings are raised against him.
-First introduced under the Debt Arrangement and Attachment (Scotland) Act 2002, this document sets out the debtor's legal rights and where professional support and guidance on debt issues is available.
+First introduced under the Debt Arrangement and Attachment (Scotland) Act 2002, the document sets out the debtor's legal rights and where professional support and guidance on debt issues is available.
 The current DAIP booklet can be viewed on the Accountant-in-Bankruptcy website.
 While each form of diligence has specific requirements for the services of a DAIP, they generally must be issued at least 12 weeks prior to the commencement of diligence.

 Debt Arrangement Schemes (DAS)

 A debtor can avoid diligence by entering into a debt arrangement scheme (DAS).
-This scheme allows a debtor to arrange repayment of debt under a statutory debt payment programme administered by the DAS Administrator, part of the Accountant-in-Bankruptcy.
+The scheme allows a debtor to arrange repayment of debt under a statutory debt payment programme administered by the DAS Administrator, part of the Accountant-in-Bankruptcy.
 This is the only statutory debt repayment scheme available in the United Kingdom.